jawira/awesome-lifetime/README.md

 Curated list of lifetime subscriptions.
 Pay once, use forever.

+## Ebook

+-[Leanpub](https://leanpub.com/membership) - Lifetime membership gives you access to free access to about 2000 books and other useful features if your are an ebook author.

 ## Email hosting

 - [MXRoute](https://mxroute.com/) - Lifetime package includes 10GB storage, unlimited email accounts, unlimited domains, and 300 outbound emails per hour limit.
 [They have a limited number of lifetime packages to sell](https://accounts.mxroute.com/index.php?/news/view/12/lifetime-promo/).